 CoQ10: Benefits, Dosage, Side Effects, and Food Sources

-Coenzyme Q10, or CoQ10, is a nutrient that naturally occurs in your body and can also be found in many foods.
+Coenzyme Q10, or CoQ10, is a nutrient that naturally occurs in every cell of the body and can also be found in many foods.
 As an antioxidant, CoQ10 protects your cells from damage and plays a crucial role in your metabolism.

 Potential Benefits of CoQ10